<img src="https://ws.zoominfo.com/pixel/6169bf9791429100154fc0a2" width="1" height="1" style="display: none;">

 Where CyberArk and StrongDM differ

 However, CyberArk and StrongDM differ in several key areas, including straightforward pricing.
-The StrongDM platform is $70/user/month.
-It’s easy to estimate how much StrongDM will cost–as well as how much money you will save when using StrongDM–by using our ROI Calculator.
+StrongDM starts at $70/user/month, which makes it easy to estimate how much StrongDM will cost.

 StrongDM is easy to deploy.
 It doesn’t require product-specific expertise to implement or incur additional costs with professional services.
 StrongDM’s agentless architecture makes it easy to implement and manage, and offers extensive documentation to help you through the installation process.
 Once you’re up and running, StrongDM’s intuitive GUI makes it easy for users to navigate.